conda/ceps/cep-incremental-repodata.md

 ## Summary

-The proposed system saves bandwith when a locally cached `repodata.json` is known by the patch server, with a very concise client implementation.
+The proposed system saves bandwith when a locally cached `repodata.json` is known by the patch server, with a concise client implementation.
 After the first update, subsequent updates fetch only the newest information using a single round trip to the server.

 ## Alternatives